 - 4. In recent years the Ombudsman has adopted the practice of sending an annual letter to each local authority which comes within his jurisdiction.
 A full copy of the letter and Factsheet is reproduced for Members at Appendix 1. - 5.
+Members should note that this letter relates to the period 1st April 2021 to 31st March 2022.
+The letter discusses information from another year which saw various restrictions being issued and as such may not be useful for establishing trends or patterns.
+Information received during this year will, however, bring insights on how public services reacted in the face of unprecedented demand and the most difficult of circumstances. - 6.
 Comparatively little commentary is required on the Annual Letter.
 The number of service complaints received by the Ombudsman is set out in Table A of the Factsheet.
-This Council received 22 complaints a decrease from 38 in the 2018/2019 Financial Year.
-Therefore, the number of complaints received is in line with what one would expect from the population size of the Council area. - 6.
-It should be noted that we are no longer a direct provider of general housing a function which generally attracts some complaints. - 7.
+This Council received forty five (45) complaints an increase from nineteen (19) in the 2020/2021 Financial Year.
+Therefore, the number of complaints received is in line with what one would expect from the population size of the Council area.
+However, it should be noted that when considering complaints per 1,000 residents, the Council is ranked 14th out of the 22 local authorities in Wales. - 7.
+It should be noted that we are no longer a direct provider of general housing a function which generally attracts some complaints. - 8.
 The mix of complaints is dealt with in Table B of the Factsheet.
-The numbers in the various categories are similar to the Welsh average overall. - 8.
-The comparison of complaint outcomes with average outcomes is again broadly in line with the national average. - The percentage of cases requiring intervention from the Ombudsman is comparatively low (see Table D).
-The intervention provided the opportunity with the Council to look
+The numbers in the various categories are similar to the Welsh average overall. - 9.
+The percentage of cases requiring intervention from the Ombudsman is comparatively low (see Table C), with only five of the forty five complaints being marked as early resolution.
+The intervention provided the opportunity with the Council to look again at the issue and ensure that remedies could be achieved which met the needs of the complainant.
+The comparison of complaint outcomes with average outcomes is again broadly in line with the national average (as shown in Table D). - 10.
+The number of national Code of Conduct complaints increased slightly in 2021/2022 in respect of Local Authority elected members.
+It is quite common that in election years the number of complaints can increase slightly.
+In the Neath Port Talbot locality, the number of Code of Conduct complaints against County Borough Councils is low, there being just 9 (Table E), and in each case the Ombudsman determined there was no case to answer.
+In addition, there was a decrease in the number of complaints against community councils (Table F) (going from 7 to 6), but as can be seen no further action was taken in respect of these matters and they were either closed after initial consideration, discontinued or withdrawn.

-- again at the issue and ensure that remedies could be achieved which met the needs of the complainant. - 10.
-The number of national Code of Conduct complaints increased slightly in 2019/2020 both in respect of Local Authority elected members and Town/Community Council members.
-Many of these complaints have arisen following changes in the membership of councils.
-In the Neath Port Talbot locality, the number of Code of Conduct complaints against County Borough Councils is low, there being just 4, which were closed after initial consideration (Table E), meaning there was no case to answer.
-However, there was a slight increase in the number of complaints against community councils (Table F) (going from 7 to 8), but as can be seen no further action was taken in respect of these matters and they were either closed after initial consideration, discontinued or withdrawn. - 11.
-Overall, cuts in public expenditure create an environment in which there can be a mismatch between public expectations and the service which can be provided.
+11. Overall, cuts in public expenditure create an environment in which there can be a mismatch between public expectations and the service which can be provided, and in particular during this period where officers were responding to the Covid-19 pandemic.
 This will make it even more important to deal promptly with any complaints which arise and look for practical and achievable solutions.
-The Council continues to work collaboratively with the Ombudsman to resolve any matter that might be referred to him by a member of the public whether that be via an early settlement or to provide clarification and documentation to assist in any investigation being undertaken. - 12.
-Officers will continue this assistance in 2020/2021 and onwards.
-However, steps will also be taken to try and reduce the number of cases which require intervention by the Ombudsman.
-This will include: - (a) Ensuring officers are aware of their obligations in responding to complaints and how the Council's Complaints Process functions to reduce the prospect of complaints being made to the Ombudsman stemming from process related issues.
+The Council continues to work collaboratively with the Ombudsman to resolve any matter that might be referred to him by a member of the public whether that be via an early settlement or to provide clarification and documentation to assist in any investigation being undertaken.